DevankLikesCodingStuff/MobileNet-Realtime/README.md

 Hi!
-This is a project made by me. :) https://devanklikescodingstuff.github.io/MobileNet-Realtime/ *Work In Progress*
+This is a project made by me. :) https://devanklikescodingstuff.github.io/MobileNet-Realtime/ *Update* Finished The Code